Off-World-Live-Collaborative/docs.offworld.live/unreal-livestreaming-camera/README.md

 ### Downloading OBS (for streaming the output from Unreal Engine)

 1. Install OBS Studio [https://obsproject.com/download](https://obsproject.com/download)
-2. Install our ‘Spout2 Source Plugin for OBS Studio (64bit)’: [https://github.com/Off-World-Live/obs-spout2-source-plugin/releases](https://github.com/Off-World-Live/obs-spout2-source-plugin/releases)
+2. Install our `Spout2 Source Plugin for OBS Studio (64bit)`: [https://github.com/Off-World-Live/obs-spout2-source-plugin/releases](https://github.com/Off-World-Live/obs-spout2-source-plugin/releases)

 ## Using the Virtual Camera in Unreal

-1. Open your Unreal Engine Project and, in the ‘Place Actors/ Modes’ window, search for `OWLLivestreamingCamera`
+1. Open your Unreal Engine Project and, in the `Place Actors/ Modes` window, search for `OWLLivestreamingCamera`
 2. Select this item and drop it into your Unreal viewport.